 Managing office equipment

-The AA manages all office equipment, including photocopiers, fax machines, and other equipment.
-Most companies have an IT department to handle computer-related equipment, but in small companies, the AA handles it.
+They manage all office equipment, including photocopiers, fax machines, and other equipment.
+Most companies have an IT department to handle computer-related equipment, but in small companies, the admin assistant handles it.

 Invoice creation

-The AA is usually responsible for generating invoices and sending them to customers.
+The admin assistant is usually responsible for generating invoices and sending them to customers.
 They use software to do it or prepare it manually.

 Scheduling events